 Emma E 51:02

-Yeah, if you have absolutely, if you're certain you've, you've really got everything going right, if you've got the girl light setup, you've got the heat mat, you've got your good seed Maxi, seed starting next, then you can probably start your seeds on that, that lower end of the spectrum there.
-So if it says eight to 10 weeks, I'd probably start the at eight weeks.
-If you have less than ideal conditions.
-So you know, it's going to be colder, where the seedlings are germinating, let's say, then you'll probably want to go with that longer window.
-So if you can't get that soil up to 75 degrees, then let's go with the 10 weeks versus the eight weeks.
+Yeah, if you're certain you'vereally got everything going right, if you've got the grow light setup, you've got the heat mat, you've got your good seed-starting mix, then you can probably start your seeds on that lower end of the spectrum.
+So if it says eight to 10 weeks, I'd probably start at eight weeks.
+If you have less than ideal conditions if it's going to be colder where the seedlings are germinating, then you'll probably want to go with that longer window.
+If you can't get that soil up to 75 degrees, then go with the ten weeks versus the eight weeks.

 Nate Bernitz 51:38

-And I've heard a lot about hardening off, which is that transition period, you're not just taking plants from under your grow light and just walking out and planting them in your garden, right, they need to kind of get accustomed to being outside accustomed to that different type of intense summer over, you know, light and all of that.
+I've heard a lot about hardening off, which is that transition period.
+You're not just taking plants from under your grow light and walking out and planting them in your garden.
+They need to get accustomed to being outside, accustomed to that different type of intense summer light and all of that.
 So do you need to wait until the root system is filled out until you've got enough true leaves before you start the hardening off process?
-Or can the hardening off process also be part of those plants getting to where they're ready to be transplanted,
+Or can the hardening off process also be part of those plants getting to where they're ready to be transplanted?

 Emma E 52:14

 I would probably wait to do the hardening off process until those plants are ready to be transplanted or very, very close to being ready to be transplanted.
-I think if you're if you're doing it too soon, you're probably putting a little bit of stress on that very young plant that's unnecessary.
-So once you're getting close to you know, when you want to transplant when it's going to be appropriate for you to transplant outdoors, that's when you want to start hardening things.
-And basically that means getting plants adapted to outdoor conditions being meaning sun exposure, wind exposure and and exposure to cooler temperatures as well.
+I think if you're doing it too soon, you're probably putting a little bit of stress on that very young plant that's unnecessary.
+So once you're getting close to when you want to transplant, when it's going to be appropriate for you to transplant outdoors, that's when you want to start hardening things.
+Basically that means getting plants adapted to outdoor conditionsmeaning sun exposure, wind exposure and and exposure to cooler temperatures as well.

 Nate Bernitz 52:53

-Yeah, so say more about that.
+Say more about that.
 How long does that process take?
 And where are you actually doing that?
-Are you how do you actually experience and get that gradual process?
+How do you actually experience and get that gradual process?
 I kind of find that to be overwhelming just looking outside like okay, where do I put them first?
-And where do I move them after that? etc
+And where do I move them after that?

 Emma E 53:14

-oh, yeah, totally.
 So I think ideally, you're going to do your hardening over about a two week period.
 So it's nice and gradual and your plants don't really experience much stress at all.
 When plants go from indoors to outdoors, they basically are not ready to be exposed to direct full sun, even if they've been under a grow light.
-And so it's if you have a shady area in your property, let's say underneath a tree, it's appropriate to bring them from indoors to outdoors and have them underneath that tree initially.
-And then over the course of a couple of weeks, you're going to gradually bring those plants out into full sun for longer and longer periods.
-So basically, you know tapering over the course of two weeks until by the end of that period, that plant is in full sun out there, you know all day for the entire day.
-If you don't have a setup like that, and what a lot of people do, we'll set up a little shade cloth situation so you can buy material that's made expressly for this purpose for actually blocking out some of the sunlight to transition plants or to grow plants that require more shade outdoors.
-So you can you can set up your little shade cloth transition area.
-And if you're really trying to push the envelope with your your hardening your seedlings, you might have to bring them indoors at night.
-If there's you know, still a chance of really cold temperatures or frost.
+So if you have a shady area in your property, let's say underneath a tree, it's appropriate to bring them from indoors to outdoors and have them underneath that tree initially.
+Then over the course of a couple of weeks, you're going to gradually bring those plants out into full sun for longer and longer periods.
+Basically tapering over the course of two weeks until by the end of that period, when that plant is in full sun out there for the entire day.
+If you don't have a setup like that, and what a lot of people do, is set up a little shade cloth situation.
+You can buy material that's made expressly for this purpose of actually blocking out some of the sunlight to transition plants or to grow plants that require more shade outdoors.
+You can set up your little shade cloth transition area.
+If you're really trying to push the envelope with hardening your seedlings, you might have to bring them indoors at night.
+If there's still a chance of really cold temperatures or frost.
 If that sounds like too much work to you then you'll want to do your hardening process once the chance of frost is gone so that you can leave things out all night.

 Nate Bernitz 54:57

-Okay, that that makes sense.
-And I think recently seen a lot of people with these pretty cheap, actually little plastic greenhouses?
-We hear questions about those all the time, you know, what are they good for?
+Okay, that makes sense.
+I have recently seen a lot of people with these pretty cheap, actually little plastic greenhouses.
+We hear questions about those all the time.
+What are they good for?
 What can I do with them?
 Is hardening off one part of gardening where they actually could really come in handy?